-The purchase price of the ordinary shares is and will be determined through negotiations between us and representatives of the underwriters.
 The price of our ordinary shares may not be indicative of our actual value or any future market price for our securities.
 This price may not accurately reflect the value of the ordinary shares or the value that potential investors will realize upon their disposition of ordinary shares.
 The price does not necessarily bear any relationship to our assets, earnings, book value per share or other generally accepted criteria of value.

-If equity research analysts do not publish research or reports about us or our business or if they issue unfavorable commentary or downgrade our ordinary shares, the price of our ordinary shares could decline.
+If equity research analysts discontinue research or reports about us or our business or if they issue unfavorable commentary or downgrade our ordinary shares, or if other market participants such as short sellers issue unfavorable reports about us, the price of our ordinary shares could decline.

-The trading market for our ordinary shares will rely in part on the research and reports that equity research analysts publish about us and our business.
+The trading market for our ordinary shares relies in part on the research and reports that equity research analysts publish about us and our business.
 The analysts' estimates are based upon their own opinions and are often different from our estimates or expectations.
 If our results of operations are below the estimates or expectations of public market analysts and investors, the price of our ordinary shares could decline.
 Moreover, the price of our ordinary shares could decline if one or more securities analysts downgrade our ordinary shares or if those analysts issue other unfavorable commentary or cease publishing reports about us or our business.